2018 Annual Water Report to Customers

 Except for holidays, the Water District Board meets on the first and third Mondays at 3957 Malaga Ave at 7PM.
 We encourage you to attend.
 Your drinking water comes from a well field under downtown Malaga.
 If you live in this area please help protect your water from contamination by NOT dumping oil, antifreeze, or other materials that would contaminate the ground water.

 The District tests your water every month for bacteria.
-In 2017 we had 2 bacteria tests fail in September and October.
+In 2018 we had 1 bacteria tests fail in October.
 Tests for other contaminates are also made yearly.
 See the results below.

 The District sees changes coming and is trying to prepare for them by adding a new well and planning for new reservoirs.
 The new well will provide protection from contamination of our current single source well and the new reservoirs will help outlast power outages.